gharalam/coursera-lab/README.md

 # coursera-lab
 Repository for the Git lab from Coursera

-I am editing the README file.
-Adding some more details about the project description.
+I have edited this README file